avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 ## Firmware update

+EDNOTE22: generic note "we should contribute really crisp use cases that we are familiar with", we could later on rephrase this use case to "update distributed industrial systems" for example.
 EDNOTE13: Use terminology from SUIT for the firmware update use case (RFC 9019).
 Many people in the IETF are already familiar with it.
 Shorten!

 Firmware, defined in {{RFC4949}}, refers to computer programs and data stored in hardware, typically in read-only memory (ROM) or programmable read-only memory (PROM).
 These programs and data are non-modifiable during execution, offering low-level hardware control.